bengrunfeld/gae-github-console/README.md

 #### Editing access to a private repo

 Next to the listing of each private repo, there is an `Edit Access` button.
 Clicking on it will bring up a modal that allows the user to add a team belonging to the organization to the repo.
 Once added, the user can then change the access permission of that team.
-Not that this changes the access of the team to all other repositories that it is connected to.
+Note that this changes the access of the team to all other repositories that it is connected to.

 Access levels can be either `Push` or `Pull`.